 In conclusion my advice is as follows:

 - Always take independent legal advice on the legal aspects of the purchase before signing a reservation form and handing over the reservation deposit.
-If in doubt see if you can agree a reduced deposit so as to minimize the penalty if you have to pull out before signing the contract to purchase.
+If in doubt see if you can agree a reduced deposit so as to minimise the penalty if you have to pull out before signing the contract to purchase.